thegli/yfquotes-cinnamon-desklet/README.md

 Bugfixes:
 * change data retrieval to alternative url from Yahoo Finance

-## Known Limitations
+##Known Limitations
-* The quotes list might not be editable using the desklet's configuration dialog (encountered in Cinnamon 3.6 and earlier).
+* The quotes list might not be editable using the desklet's configuration dialog (encountered in Cinnamon 3.6 and earlier 3.x versions).
 As a workaround, export the configuration using the standard desklet settings menu to a (json) file, then edit the file with your favorite text editor, and finally import the configuration file again.

 ## Credits
 Based on the desklet source code from [fthuin](https://github.com/fthuin/yahoofinance-cinnamon-desklet).